indurkarayush2004/-Image-OSINT-Image-Forensics/README.md

 <img width="1536" height="1024" alt="imageosint" src="https://github.com/user-attachments/assets/fd709d47-e2d1-4d33-ad48-b3aa986d3e61" />

-## Caution: This Repo is For only educational Purposes and use it only for the Study purpose, Dont try this at anyones Personal data that was harmfull and illegal, i can do  because i am certified Ethical Hacker.
+## ⚠️Caution: This Repo is For only educational Purposes and use it only for the Study purpose, Dont try this at anyones Personal data that was harmfull and illegal, i can do  because i am certified Ethical Hacker.

 ### Introduction to Image Forensics